 To begin let’s examine what Yoga means in general and also please take some time to ponder about what Yoga means to you.
 Once you know what you want out of the vast ocean of Yoga; you’ll have a better idea about exactly where you should dive in!

 And this change in the way Yoga is practiced is absolutely necessary!
 Simply because Yoga is a Science and not a Dogma – and science has to progress as new research by contemporary people comes to light.
-Now, 2000 years ago no one who practiced Yoga needed to lose weight (it’s a guess of course!) or to deal with deadlines and work stres – as these people were living in the mountains with their Guru and would be practicing yoga & meditation daily.
-So when you enter a regular yoga class today; you can see that some people there need to lose a little weight to be able to sit in meditative poses comfortably; and other badly need to relax before they can ever dream of doing meditation.
+Now, 2000 years ago no one who practiced Yoga needed to lose weight (it’s a guess of course!) or to deal with deadlines and work stress – as these people were living in the mountains with their Guru and would be practicing yoga & meditation daily.
+So when you enter a regular yoga class today; you can see that some people come there to lose a little weight; and other badly need to relax before they can ever dream of doing meditation.
 So of course, the way the class is taught needs to change.
 Yes, the basics and the aim of Yoga needs to stay sacrosanct; but the physical movements can be enhanced to help students based on their needs.
 And so we have these 1000-odd Yoga styles!

 Iyengar Yoga In the 1950′s & 60′s, when the venerable BKS Iyengar created his world-renowned Yoga style; most of the students approaching him were patients.
 Their need was therapy and pain relief.
 Iyengar himself was a patient in his childhood; and that was the reason he was sent to stay with his brother-in-law and Guru – the incomparable (‘Father of modern Yoga’) T Krishnamacharya.
 Iyengar understood that the patients needed to stay in the Yogic postures as that was therapeutic for them; but were unable to do so.
 Hence he devised a series of props from belts, chairs, bolsters and many more to help these patient/ students hold these poses.
 This helped cure them; and Iyengar Yoga was born – to this day it uses the similar props; even healthy practitioners use them to sustain their postures often for 5 mins or more.
 The focus is on correct posture alignment in Iyengar’s style.
 Iyengar himself is still a picture of Health today; at 93 years he can be seen practicing yoga daily at his ashram in Pune, India.